TazBruce/Gradrr/README.md

 # Gradrr

-A assignment and grade management application
+An assignment and grade management application

 ## Repos